Growing up in Germany to German parents his father, a business man, and his mother, an educator,

 find their own unique voices and musical expression eversince.
 The group is soon to release their first own written song including a music video.

-Next to being a band leader to people with handicaps Chris is also a trained music
+Next to being a band leader to people with handicaps Chris is also a trained

-grading aiming to inspire the fans of his music on the visual side of things as well.
+color grading aiming to inspire the fans of his music on the visual side of things as well.

-Being a visionary, strategic thinker and a multitalented artist with an entrepreneurial
+Being a visionary, strategic thinker and a multitalented artist with an

-“The Rise” scheduled to be released in 2020 internationally.
+album entitled “The Rise” scheduled to be released in 2020 internationally.
 “The Rise” tells the story of his personal

 transformation from hopelessness to triumph referring to the latest chapter of his life.
 It is a matter of the heart to Chris to bring a message of